 These kind of backups are mostly managed and leveraged by the infrastructure or backup team.

-Backups taken via the backint interface will be checked for consistency and are fully supported by SAP.
+Backups taken via the backint interface with the Veeam Plug-in for SAP HANA will be checked for consistency and are fully supported by SAP.
 These backups are operated via the native SAP HANA tools, like HANA Studio, HANA Cockpit or via SQL scripts.

 Log backups are supported and recommended via the backint interface.
 They can be configured via the native tools.